By Kate Ranta on Dec 28, 2017 @ 10:14 AM

 While smoking can impact your overall health, it can also harm your teeth and oral health.
-Discoloration and bad breath aside, smoking also leads to increased risk for other dental complications:
+Discoloration and bad breath aside, smoking also leads to an increased risk for other dental complications:

-Build-up of plaque and tartar on the teeth
+- The build-up of plaque and tartar on the teeth

 - Bone loss in the jaw

 - Leukoplakia (white patches inside the mouth)

 Want to keep your resolution to quit smoking in the New Year?
 It’s more than just quitting cold turkey.
 To be successful, you’ll need a plan.
 Here are five steps to START your stop smoking plan from the National Cancer Institute:

 Choose a date that’s a couple of weeks out.
 This will give you a goal and enough time to prepare but isn’t so far away that you lose your motivation.

 T = Tell family, friends, and co-workers that you plan to quit.